Ylianst/ESP-IQ2020/documentation/protocol.md

 If you look at the last two frames in the previous example, the source and destination numbers are switched.
 This is because one is a request to 0x29 from 0x01 and the last frame is the response from 0x29 to 0x01.

-When decoding these frames, we can simplify them and show only the important information.
+When decoding these frames, we can simplify and show only the important information.
 Here, I show only the destination, source, operation flags and data for the same packets as above.
 This is how the IQ2020 DataViewer tool will show the packets.

 ```
 33 01 40 190100